OfficeDev/Microsoft-Teams-Shifts-WFM-Connectors/Kronos-Shifts-Connector/README.md

 |-----|--------|
 |Duplicate resource names|Ensure that at the time of deployment, the necessary resources have unique names.|

-* Problems while using Configuration Web App, or logic app (data does not sync, most likely due to Graph token expiry)
+* Problems while using Configuration Web App, or logic app (data does not sync, most likely due to Graph token expiration)

 |Issue|Solution|
 |-----|--------|